Public Hearings and Public Meetings

 - When you enter the room, sign up on the speakers list in order to appear as a speaker before Council.

-- Print your name and address on the list
+- Print your name and city of residence on the list

 - Individuals will be called in the order that their name appears on the list.